 By improving employee experience, or the way an employee feels about working at your organization, you can curb turnover.
 Payroll provider, Paychex, ran a study earlier this year to pinpoint ways organizations can successfully improve the employee experience.

-The results showed that a daily pay option ranked as one of the top five options for organizations to boost the employee experience.
+The results showed that a daily pay option ranked as one of the top five ways for organizations to boost the employee experience.

 Our proprietary data shows that companies that offer on-demand pay:

-- Fill open positions 52% faster than organizations who don’t offer an instant payroll benefit
+- Fill open positions 52% faster than organizations who don’t offer an on-demand pay benefit

-- Experience an average of 41% reduction in attrition
+- Experience an average of 45% reduction in turnover among DailyPay users

-DailyPay costs nothing for a business to roll out or maintain, which means organizations of any size can take advantage of the benefit without worrying about their bottom line.
+DailyPay costs nothing for a business to roll out or maintain, which means organizations of any size can take advantage of the benefit without worrying about how it affects their bottom line.